CaptEmulation/nitrogen-website/source/docs/schemas/image.md

 ## Properties

+For an image message, if you use blob storage for the image, you should set the <b>link</b> property of the message to the id of that blob.

-The following properties are used in the body element of an image message:
+The following properties are used in the body element:

-* url (string, required): The url to the image.
+* <b>url</b> (string, required): The url to the image.